ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 Implementations SHOULD NOT wait for all answers to return before starting the next steps of connection establishment.
-If one query fails to return or takes significantly longer to return, waiting for the other answers can significantly delay the connection establishment of the first one.
+If one query fails or takes significantly longer to return, waiting for those answers can significantly delay connection establishment of the first one.

 Therefore, the client SHOULD treat DNS resolution as asynchronous,